Sharp transition for single polarons in the one-dimensional Su-Schrieffer-Heeger model: Abstract

 \section{Abstract}

 We study a single polaron in the Su-Schrieffer-Heeger (SSH) model using four different techniques (three numerical and one analytical).
 Polarons show a smooth crossover from weak to strong coupling, as a function of the electron-phonon coupling strength $\lambda$, in all models where this coupling depends only on phonon momentum $q$.
 In the SSH model the coupling also depends on the electron momentum $k$; we find it has a sharp transition, at a critical coupling strength $\lambda_c$, between states with zero and nonzero momentum of the ground state.
-All other properties of the polaron are also singular at $\lambda = \lambda_c$, except the average number of phonons in the polaronic cloud.
+All other properties of the polaron are also singular at $\lambda = \lambda_c$.
 This result is representative of all polarons with coupling depending on $k$ and $q$, and will have important experimental consequences (eg., in ARPES and conductivity experiments).

-Polarons have been of central interest in physics ever since they were introduced in 1933, to describe charge carriers in dielectrics~\cite{landau33}.
-Apart from their central role in solid-state physics, with many different models now in use \cite{frohlich,holstein,biopol}, they are of interest to quantum field theorists, because they allow a study of the passage from weak to strong coupling in a non-trivial model of a single particle coupled to a bosonic field \cite{QFTpol}.
-The first serious non-perturbative studies by Feynman \cite{RPFpol}, of the Frohlich polaron, are now a classic, but only recently were accurate results established across the whole range of coupling strengths \cite{Froh}.
-Since then, exact numerical studies have been made of, for example, Holstein polarons in D-dimensional systems, in various lattice geometries, with $D = 1,2,3$ \cite{KornTrug}; of 3D Rashba-Pekar polarons with short-range interactions \cite{RP02}; of pseudo Jahn-Teller polarons \cite{MN01}; and so on.
+Polarons have been of broad interest in physics ever since they were introduced in 1933, to describe dielectric charge carriers~\cite{landau33}.
+Apart from their central role in solid-state physics, with many models now in use \cite{frohlich,holstein,biopol}, they exemplify in quantum field theory the passage from weak to strong coupling in a non-trivial model of a single particle coupled to a bosonic field \cite{QFTpol}.
+The first serious non-perturbative studies by Feynman \cite{RPFpol} of the Frohlich polaron, are now a classic, but only recently were accurate results established across the whole range of coupling strengths \cite{Froh}.
+Since then, exact numerical studies have been made of, eg., D-dimensional Holstein polarons in various lattice geometries, with $D = 1,2,3$ \cite{KornTrug}; of 3D Rashba-Pekar polarons with short-range interactions \cite{RP02}; of pseudo Jahn-Teller polarons \cite{MN01}; and so on.